Thank you for taking the time to stop by my profile.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 £50.00 per session

 Free initial telephone session

-Sessions are 60 minutes long, but on request, can be longer, for an agreed additional fee.
+Sessions are 60 minutes long - these can be longer for an agreed additional fee.

-Evenings & weekends may be possible if required, I'm open to enquiries.
+Mondays, Tuesdays, Thursdays and occasionally Friday mornings.
+Evenings and weekends may also be possible if required, I'm open to enquiries.

-PLEASE NOTE: **I currently work remotely, so I am only able to offer phone or Zoom/Facetime video call appointments**
+Email replies: Please be mindful that an email response from me, may end up in your junk or spam folders - please do check these!
+I currently work remotely, so I am only able to offer phone or Zoom/Facetime video call appointments.